You are here:

 Laboratory of Muscle Stem Cells and Gene Regulation

-We study the cellular and molecular mechanisms subtending specification, differentiation, and regeneration of skeletal muscle cells.
-We pursue these studies by combining cellular and molecular biological approaches, genomic and proteomic-based systems-biology, bioinformatics, and animal models.
+We study the cellular and molecular mechanisms regulating specification, differentiation, and regeneration of skeletal muscle cells.
+We pursue these studies by combining genomic and proteomic-based approaches complemented by bioinformatics and animal models.

 Specific areas of interest include: